 |Price not available||$109.99||$169.99|

 This is especially fun when there is a full moon.
 Find an easy trail close to the campsite for a very different hiking experience.

-If there are no easy trails, or the moon isn’t bright enough for the trail, taking a night walk around the campground is a good alternative.
+If there are no easy trails, or the moon isn’t bright enough to light your path, taking a night walk around the campground is a good alternative.

 8. Release Paper Sky Lanterns

-Sky lanterns should be used with caution, especially in areas where fire danger is high.
+Sky lanterns should be used with caution, especially in high fire danger areas.
 For extra precaution, tether the lantern to something near you to reduce the risk of catching a tree or other tall structure.

 9. Play Flashlight Tag

 Remember this childhood favorite?
 It’s been so long since I’ve played that I needed a refresher on how to play.

 This game can be played with as few as 3 people.
 It’s more fun with more people, so encourage others to join in – even the adults!